popelier-group/ichor/README.md

 ## Documentation

+Documentation of all three packages, including examples, can be found [here](https://ichor.readthedocs.io/en/latest/).

 ## Contributing

 Contributions are very welcome!
 More information on how to correctly contribute can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.